jyothir-369/Movie-Recommendation-Using-AIML/README.md

 🎬 Movie Recommendation System using AI/ML
-A simple and effective content-based movie recommender system built using Python, Pandas, and Scikit-learn.
-It suggests movies similar to the one you like based on genre, cast, keywords, and more.
+A simple yet effective content-based movie recommender built with Python, Pandas, and Scikit-learn.
+It suggests movies similar to your input based on genres, cast, crew, keywords, and overviews.

 🚀 Overview
-This project showcases how machine learning and natural language processing can be applied to build an intelligent movie recommendation engine.
-It is ideal for those learning AI/ML concepts and looking for a hands-on application with real-world datasets.
+This project demonstrates how machine learning and natural language processing (NLP) can be used to build a movie recommendation engine.
+It's ideal for learners of AI/ML looking for a hands-on application with real-world datasets.

 🎯 Features
-🔍 Content-based filtering
+🔍 Content-Based Filtering using movie metadata

-🎭 Recommends movies based on genre, overview, cast, crew, and keywords
+🎭 Recommends movies based on:

+Genres

+Overview

+Cast & Crew

+Keywords

-🧠 Cosine similarity for computing movie similarity
+🧠 Uses Cosine Similarity for calculating closeness between movies

-📊 Data preprocessing and vectorization using CountVectorizer
+📊 Preprocessing and vectorization with CountVectorizer

-📄 Simple, explainable approach without black-box deep learning
+⚙️ Transparent & explainable model (no deep learning black-boxes)

 📁 Project Structure
 bash
 Copy
 Edit
 Movie-Recommendation-Using-AIML/
-├── movie-recommendation-system.ipynb   # Main Jupyter Notebook
+├── movie-recommendation-system.ipynb    # Main Jupyter notebook
-├── movie-recommendation-system.pdf     # PDF export of the notebook
+├── movie-recommendation-system.pdf      # PDF version of notebook
-├── README.md                           # Project overview
+├── README.md                            # Project description
 ├── datasets/
-│   ├── movies.csv                      # Metadata of movies
+│   ├── movies.csv                       # Movie metadata
 │   └── credits.csv                      # Cast and crew data
 ⚙️ How It Works
-Merge metadata (movies.csv) and credits (credits.csv) datasets
+Merge movies.csv and credits.csv on movie ID

-Extract relevant features: genres, keywords, cast, crew, and overview
+Extract relevant columns: genres, keywords, cast, crew, and overview

-Combine all features into a single "tags" column
+Combine all features into a single tags column

-Convert text to numeric vectors using CountVectorizer
+Convert tags to numeric vectors using CountVectorizer

-Calculate cosine similarity between movies
+Compute similarity using cosine similarity

-Recommend top 5 similar movies for any selected movie
+Recommend top 5 most similar movies

-📊 Libraries Used
+📦 Libraries Used
 pandas

 numpy